grantj-re3/BadLieGolf/Links_GolfTips2026a.md

    - [9m31s] Space in downswing
    - [16m32s] Head back

+1. :thumbsup: [KOREA NO.1 GOLFER HEO [ENG] | This Most Important '4-Steps' is the ALL of Mastering Golf (video) | 2026](https://www.youtube.com/watch?v=SRQ1YaYWGmM)
+   - Demo with 7i and driver
+   - Setup: Ball position | Right elbow position
+   - Take back: Rotate torso then fold right elbow
+   - Vertical drop: Separate left shoulder and arm
+   - Follow through: Release | Fold left elbow (to feel the centrifugal force and weight of the clubhead)
+   - Too much right arm results in a pull | Hit without using the right arm results in a clean hit

 1. [Harry Shaw Golf | Possibly The Easiest Way To Improve Any Golf Swing! (video) | 2025](https://www.youtube.com/watch?v=MYIBHiZWgGw)
    - Split hand drill: Backswing | Takeaway | Downswing to the delivery position (P6)
    - Rest of the swing | 9i vs 4i